Stanford University on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a Stanford University email address.

-Join a community of over 6703 authors at Stanford University
+Join a community of authors at Stanford University

 Welcome to the Stanford University quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!